cs-uob/COMS10012/exercises/part1/src/posix1/ssh.md

 # Secure shell

 Secure shell (SSH) is a protocol to allow you to remotely log in to another computer, such as a lab machine.
-Everyone I know of who uses SSH uses the free OpenSSH implementation, which is standard on every Linux distribution that I know of and is also available for Windows and Mac - and even for the mobile operating systems iOS and Android.
+Almost everyone who uses SSH uses the free OpenSSH implementation, which is standard on pretty much every Linux distribution and is also available for Windows and Mac - and even for the mobile operating systems iOS and Android.

 We will see in more detail how SSH manages connections later on, but for now imagine that it opens a network connection between your own machine, and a shell running on a different machine.
 When you type something, SSH encrypts this and sends it to the other machine which decrypts it and passes it to the shell (or any other program you're running); when the shell replies then SSH encrypts that and sends it back to you.
 For this to work, (Open)SSH is actually two programs: